MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/device-moved-after-admin-center-update.md

 - Target Version: specify the version of Microsoft 365 Apps to update to.

 > [!NOTE]
-> These three update-related policies are the only policies available to manage updates beyond the control of the Microsoft 365 installation options page.
+> These three update-related policies are the only policies available to manage updates.
 They allow for granular control over the update process, enabling you to specify the update channel, location, and target version of updates.
-This gives you the ability to manage updates beyond the Microsoft 365 installation options page and provide more detailed control over the update process.
+This gives you the ability to manage updates beyond the **Microsoft 365 installation options** page and provide more detailed control over the update process.

 ### Choose your update channel from the Microsoft 365 admin center